uwe-app/website/site/docs/guides/other/test-options.md

 When passing custom options using `--` the default options from `test/cypress.opts` are not used so you must pass the path to the configuration file.
 {{/note}}

+For fine-grained control of the command name, arguments and environment variables see the [[docs/reference/settings/test|test settings]].

 {{import "footer"}}

 [cypress]: https://www.cypress.io/